Acetaminophen (a-seet-a-MIN-oh-fen), Butalbital (bue-TAL-bi-tal), Caffeine (KAF-een), Codeine Phosphate (KOE-deen FOS-fate)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver disease, adrenal problems (such as Addison disease), breathing problems (such as respiratory depression, sleep apnea), enlarged prostate, painful urination or trouble urinating, underactive thyroid, or stomach problems.
-Tell your doctor if you have a history of head injury, or if you have been addicted to drugs or alcohol.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, adrenal problems (such as Addison disease), enlarged prostate, trouble urinating, underactive thyroid, or stomach problems.
+Tell your doctor if you have had a head injury, or if you have been addicted to drugs or alcohol.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.